Three Forks River and Arts Festival in Pullman, Washington

 The Annual Duck Race

-The Duck Race allows attendees to purchase a small rubber duck, and then have these ducks go down the South Fork of the Palouse river.
-It starts from the Pine Street Bridge, located near Thomas Hammer Coffee House, which is a work of art in and of itself.
+The Duck Race allows attendees to purchase a small rubber duck and then have these ducks go down the South Fork of the Palouse River.
+It starts from the Pine Street Bridge, located near Thomas Hammer Coffee House.

-As we said before, Pullman began with the convergence of three rivers, and as many have settled here, a very creative community has formed (mostly thanks to Washington State University) and there is a lot of artful creations that should be appreciated here.
+As we said before, Pullman began with the convergence of three rivers, and as many have settled here, a very creative community has formed (mostly thanks to Washington State University), and there are a lot of artful creations to be appreciated here.